-As an orthopaedic surgeon who performs joint arthroplasty (replacement surgery), I am often asked about what’s new in regards to the surgery.
+As an orthopedic surgeon who performs joint arthroplasty (replacement surgery), I am often asked about what’s new in regards to the surgery.
 Total knee replacement has been performed for many decades, and in short, over the years, many things have changed for the better.

 The first big change is the use of technology in the operating room.
 Robotic assisted joint replacement surgery was FDA approved in 2009.
 I was the first in the state of Tennessee to adopt this technology in surgery in 2011.
 Initially, it was only available for partial knee replacements and in 2014 I began using it for total hip replacements.
 In 2017, it was available for total knee replacement.

 Robotic assisted surgery begins with a three-dimensional computer model of the actual knee of the patient.
 Using this model, I can precisely place the knee replacement components on the patient’s knee using their own anatomy.
 This allows for a more accurate placement of the implant which is matched to the patient’s anatomy.
 The end result is a more natural feeling knee while removing the lease amount of bone possible.
 During the procedure, I obtain real time information regarding the alignment of the limb and balance of the joint.
 A well-aligned joint will last longer than a knee replacement a few degrees out of alignment.
 I no longer need to place cutting blocks in a knee to perform the procedure, so there is less surgical dissection and exposure.
 This leads to a quicker recovery.
 The end result is a better positioned, well-aligned knee, less time in the operating room, and a faster rate of healing for the patient.